abenba01/inTune/README.md

 List of Features
 ------

--Geolocation: determines user's location to adjust music to fit the time of day, time of year, season, and weather of the given location.
+- *Geolocation:* determines user's location to adjust music to fit the time of day, time of year, season, and weather of the given location.

--Client-side data persistence: uses name of playlist and originaly selected artists in localstorage
+- Client-side data persistence: uses name of playlist and originaly selected artists in localstorage

--Push notifications: notifies user if s/he has a saved playlist upon return to the site
+- Push notifications: notifies user if s/he has a saved playlist upon return to the site

--Front-end framework: enables user to intuitively interact with the web app
+- Front-end framework: enables user to intuitively interact with the web app

--Server-side data persistence: enables users to save a playlist via MongoDB
+- Server-side data persistence: enables users to save a playlist via MongoDB

--Streaming music: uses Spotify to play music
+- Streaming music: uses Spotify to play music

--Music recommendations: creates playlist with artists similar to those selected by the user.
+- Music recommendations: creates playlist with artists similar to those selected by the user.
 Takes into account acousticness, danceability, and energy scores based on weather

 Scope
 ------